trinodb/trino/docs/src/main/sphinx/connector/druid.rst

 ------------

-Because Trino and Druid each support types that the other does not, this connector modifies some types when reading data.
+Because Trino and Druid each support types that the other does not, this connector :ref:`modifies some types <type-mapping-overview>` when reading data.

 Druid type to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^